SekaiCTF 2024 challenges

 return {"error":"URL parameter is missing!"}, 400

-The report endpoint is a typical XSS bot endpoint used in CTFs.
-It is meant to simulate another user opening a link that we provide and triggering a reflected XSS injection.
+The report endpoint behaves like a typical XSS bot endpoint used in CTFs.
+It lets CTF participants simulate another user opening a link provided by them.
+The report endpoint in turn then triggers a reflected XSS injection.

-For example, if we pass the URL http://localhost:5000 to the /report endpoint, the application spawns a headless browser and visits the URL.
+For example, if you pass the address http://localhost:5000 to the /report endpoint as the url parameter, the app spawns a headless browser and visits the address url.

-We can achieve this with Curl using the following command:
+With Curl, you can achieve the same thing using the following command:

 curl http://localhost:5000/report --data 'url=http://localhost:5000'

-To understand what happens when the bot visits the page using bot.visit(url), we look at the Bot class source in src/bot.py
+To understand what happens when the bot visits the page using bot.visit(url), I inspect Bot class source in src/bot.py

 from selenium import webdriver